top of page

 Geospatial Analytics

 I am currently (2021-2025) pursuing my PhD in Geospatial Analytics at North Carolina State University's Center for Geospatial Analytics.
 Geospatial Analytics is an intersection of Data Science and Geographic Information Systems.
 I use geospatial analytics to examine spatial data gaps in large-scale participatory environmental monitoring projects (eBird, iNaturalist, CoCoRHAS, Christmas Bird Count etc).
-I am investigating spatial bias in project participation and its impact on our understanding of nature in urban areas.
-More specifically, how does the lack of project participation and as a result, the lack of data, in high density and majority BIPOC neighborhoods impact our understanding of conservation and management needs in cities.
+I investigate spatial bias in project participation and its impact on our understanding of nature in urban areas.
+My work showcases how the lack of project participation, and as a result, the lack of data in high-density and majority BIPOC neighborhoods impact our understanding of conservation and management needs in cities.

 Suggested Reads